 The ICA would have the following purposes:

-To be a discussion forum where the whole community discusses and considers matters before any particular Community Power is exercised.
+To be a discussion forum where the whole community, utilizing its existing SO and AC structures, discusses and considers matters before any particular Community Power is exercised.

 To be the basic structure through which the Public Accountability Forum is organized.